wp-plugins/rename-default-post/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple, lightweight WordPress plugin Rename your Default Post name to custom name in admin menu
+A simple, lightweight WordPress plugin Rename your Default Post labels to custom name in admin menu

 == Description ==
-Rename Default Post is a simple plugin gives you the ability to Rename your Default Post name to custom name in admin menu. =
+Rename Default Post is a simple plugin gives you the ability to Rename your Default Post label to custom name in admin menu. =

 How the plugin works: =
 Go to Settings -> Rename default post.